 “They will be promoting ORU at G12 meetings around the world at their larger conference that will happen this month in Bogota and we feel like it is a really good partnership that is helping them with their small groups in Bible study and will help us to have students that we can raise up into leaders and impact the world with,” ORU President William Wilson told The Christian Post.
 “G12 has some amazing leaders and some of the largest churches in the world are part of their network.”

 Commenting on G12’s unique discipleship strategy, Wilson said that the strategy is “really meant for multiplication and discipleship.”

 “It has worked better in some parts of the world than others,” Wilson said.
 “But in many places around the world, it has really exploded into some of the largest churches on the planet.”

 G12 has faced its share of critics over the years with some accusing it of having an abusive culture and a pyramid-style leadership structure.
 Critics have also claimed that G12 is a "cult."
-However, Williams assured that what he has seen firsthand out of the ministry has not been cultlike.
+However, Wilson assured that what he has seen firsthand out of the ministry has not been cultlike.

 “There has been some controversy around G12,” Wilson admitted.
 “We are aware of that over the years.
 We have been very forthright with Pastor Castellanos about it.
 I think some of that has cooled over time.”

 Wilson added that he believes the G12 movement “has proven themselves.”

 “I have been at their church about four times now in Colombia.
 They have 70,000 people of small groups across Bogota,” Wilson said.
 “I found them to be very solid Christian believers.”

 Wilson explained that when you have a ministry with so many discipleship groups and leaders, a lot is determined by who leads the group “and how restrictive or legalistic or overbearing they may be.”